Iron Tail: A session with Chief Iron Tail

-The Indian on the nickel
+A model for the Buffalo nickel

-Early in the twentieth century, Iron Tail's distinctive profile became well known across the United States as one of three models for the five-cent coin Buffalo nickel or Indian Head nickel.
-The popular coin was introduced in 1913 and showcases the native beauty of the American West.
-Bee Ho Gray, the famous Wild West performer, accompanied Iron Tail to act as an interpreter and guide to Washington D.C. and New York where Iron Tail modeled for sculptor James Earle Fraser as he worked on designs for the new Buffalo nickel.
+Early in the twentieth century, Iron Tail was one of three models used for the five-cent Buffalo nickel or Indian Head nickel.
+He was joined by Two Moons, a Cheyenne, and Big Tree, a Kiowa, also known as Adoeette).

+The popular coin was introduced in 1913, with a composite Native American on the front and a buffalo on the back.
+Bee Ho Gray, the famous Wild West performer, accompanied Iron Tail to act as an interpreter and guide to Washington D.C. and New York where Iron Tail modeled for sculptor James Earle Fraser as he worked on designs for the new coin.
 Iron Tail was the most famous Native American of his day and a popular subject for professional photographers who circulated his image across the continents.

 Iron Tail and Major Israel McCreight

-Chief Iron Tail was a friend of Major Israel McCreight and a frequent visitor to The Wigwam in DuBois, Pennsylvania.
+Chief Iron Tail was a friend of Major Israel McCreight and a frequent visitor to The Wigwam, his home in DuBois, Pennsylvania.
 Iron Tail and Chief Flying Hawk considered The Wigwam their home in the East.
 On June 22, 1908, Iron Tail presided over a ceremony at the tent of Buffalo Bill adopting McCreight as an honorary Chief of the Oglala Lakota.
 In 1915, McCreight hosted a grand reception for Iron Tail and Flying Hawk at The Wigwam.